1. Home

 Microsoft Word

-• Heading 2 (for the main topics/chapters)
+• Heading 2 – main sections

-• Heading 3 (for sub headings)
+• Heading 3 – subsections

 Microsoft PowerPoint